Global Cooperation

 • District heating

 A vital prerequisite for green transition is the regulatory and policy framework.
-Therefore, we also share our best practice so our partners can be inspired, and design and implement effective and efficient regulation.
+Therefore, we also share our best practice in designing and implementing effective and efficient regulation.
 A long-term framework supporting the green transition creates a sound business environment, fosters innovation, makes economic sense, lowers consumer prices, reduces carbon emissions, and expands the global market for clean energy technology.

-The partnerships are anchored in the Danish Energy Agency and implemented in close collaboration with the Ministry of Foreign Affairs.
+The partnerships are anchored in the Danish Energy Agency and implemented in close collaboration with the Ministry of Foreign Affairs of Denmark.

 Explore identified green paths and effects of our partnerships here.
-Learn more about each of our country cooperations or find information and tools based on the Danish energy model
+Learn more about each of our energy partnerships or find information and tools based on the Danish energy model